STAR Kids Program Support Unit Operational Procedures Handbook

 3210.1 Texas Administrative Code Medically Dependent Children Program Eligibility Requirements

-A member must meet the following criteria as stated in Title 1 Texas Administrative Code (TAC) Section 353.1155 in order to be eligible for the Medically Dependent Children Program (MDCP):
+A member must meet the following criteria as stated in Title 1 Texas Administrative Code (TAC) Section 353.1155 to be eligible for the Medically Dependent Children Program (MDCP):

 • be under 21 years old;